It is vital that we address the transport disadvantage experienced throughout regional and rural Victoria.

 This inquiry is about listening to regional Victorians, understanding their priorities and coming up with innovative transport solutions to meet their community needs.

-Rod Barton encourages you to share your views and experiences by creating a submission.
+Rod would like to thank everyone who shared their views and experiences by creating a submission.